 |All shiny & new, but no longer at the heart of the town|

 |The main stand at El Nuevo Mirador.
 Comfortable, but not convenient|

-The mayhem has continued and over the past seven seasons Algeciras has been relegated twice, won promotion twice and also seen demotion for non-payment of debts.
-Back in the Tercera, which seems to be the clubs natural level, the loyal fans of Algeciras await the next twist and turn.
+The mayhem has continued and over the past decade.
+Algeciras has been relegated on three occasions, won promotion four times and also seen demotion for non-payment of debts.
+Back in the Segunda B, which seems to be the clubs natural level, the loyal fans of Algeciras await the next twist and turn.